|

 of getting hurt in my life!

-I immediately apologized to the Almighty for my arrogance to ever imagine I could "play"
+I immediately regretted my arrogance.
+How could I ever imagine I could "play"

 nightmare.
-Imagine being on a free-falling roller coaster so intimidating that you lose
+Imagine being on a roller coaster falling straight

 at the top of your lungs, "Get me the hell out of here!!!"